mattnaegi/portfolio-website/content/essays/letter of motivation/index.md

 During my short internship as a gold- and silversmith at Parolari Goldschmied AG, I was able to learn a lot of basics in working with metals and precious stones.
 I am excited to deepen this knowledge and these skills at a school as prestigious as CAA.
 Although jewelry design seems to be quite far away from interaction design, finding the connections and contrasts between the two is exactly what motivates me.
 I am eager to take this opportunity to not only get to know a different kind of design and aesthetic, but to deepen my knowledge and craft-skills in jewelry design, as well as learning a new way of looking at and making sense of the world around me.

-I am looking forward to hearing from you.
-Matthias Naegeli